Conductor / Composer Esa - Pekka

 I feel in the cultural environment, the musical environment, today there’s

-ever played ‘old music’.
+one ever played ‘old music’.
 It was a really rare event.
-When Mendelssohn
+When

-did his first Bach performances, it was unheard of.
-Something happened
+Mendelssohn did his first Bach performances, it was unheard of.
+Something

-in the beginning of this [twentieth] century so all the concert programs
+happened in the beginning of this [twentieth] century so all the concert

-became more conservative and conventional.
-I think it’s not really
+programs became more conservative and conventional.
+I think it’s

-a healthy situation.
-Somewhere there’s this gap between the audience
+not really a healthy situation.
+Somewhere there’s this gap between

-and the composers, and I don’t really know why it didn’t exist before and
+the audience and the composers, and I don’t really know why it didn’t

 E-PS: [Thinks a moment] Actually I wouldn’t

-orchestra managers, and conductors, and critics, and record companies to
+also orchestra managers, and conductors, and critics, and record companies

-help these people who write music today.
-There’s a lot of good music
+to help these people who write music today.
+There’s a lot of good

-being written today all over the world.
-It doesn’t get enough publicity,
+music being written today all over the world.
+It doesn’t get enough

-and it doesn’t reach enough audience because of all these conventions and
+publicity, and it doesn’t reach enough audience because of all these conventions

-all these commercial aspects.
-Actually in composers we have a potential
+and all these commercial aspects.
+Actually in composers we have a

 BD: So you’re urging them just simply to write